awesomeshield/awesomeshield.github.io/README.md

 awesomeshield.github.io
 =======================

-website for the internationally famous awesome shield
+website for the internationally adored awesome shield